Viewing Traffic Insights Data

 Metrics

 The metrics you are able to choose from depend on your View By selection.
 The selected metric displays on the timeline and updates the table to sort by that metric.
 Throughput is displayed as bps (bits per second), Kbps (kilobits per second), Mbps (megabits per second), etc. depending on the calculated traffic rate.
 The applications view includes all of the following metrics.
-The conversations view includes only total throughput and connections per second.
+The conversations view includes only total throughput and connections per second (though note that upstream and downstream throughput are displayed graphically when total throughput is selected).

 Total Throughput: Represents the total volume of traffic.